c4s4/stork/README.md

 The user to run migration script must be granted rights to create database and access stork and target databases.

 With *-init* option, *stOrk* will erase table where are stored scripts that were already passed, and thus all migration scripts will run.

+*-upto* will run script which index is up to this value.
+Thus, if we have scripts *000_init.sql*, *001_first.sql* and *002_second.sqm*, the option `-upto=1` will run first two scripts if they not already passed, because they have an index lower or equal.

 *-dry* will print scripts that should run but won't run them.